victoriacheng15/bubble-tea-api/README.md

 # Bubble Tea Home

-It is a home to bubble tea where users can mix and match their favorite drinks.
+It is a home to bubble tea app where users can mix and match their favorite drinks.
 The users also can learn short and simple history of bubble tea.
 There is also a leaderboard that shows which drinks are the most loved by people. :D

 > A warning, the drag and drop feature doesn't work on mobile, so for your best experience, please access this app on non-mobile devices.